yaofeng-wang/product-detection/README.md

+# 0. Abstract
+In the "Product Detection" challenge, our team managed to obtain a private leaderboard score of X and clined the Xth place in the student catgory, among X teams from countries such as Singpapore, Indonesia, Malaysia, Taiwan,etc. Our model consists of a 3 layer stacked model.
+Level 0 consists of various classifers such as DenseNEt201, XceptionModel, KNN, logistic regresssion.
+Level 1 consists of 3 classifiters, XGBoost, AdaBoost, and a Dense neural network.
+In the last layer, we took a weighted average of the models in the previous layer, optmised using hill climbing algorithm.

 # 1. Introduction
 With the rise of e-commerce, people from all walks of live are embracing the process of buying and selling products online.
 Having a great variety of products is one of the key advantages of e-commerce sites as compared to brick and mortar stores.